EncoreTechnologies/puppet-patching/REFERENCE.md

 ### patching::reboot_required

-Bolt plan to check if targets need reboot and have patch_reboot flag set.
+Bolt plan to check if targets need reboot
+Targets will be rebooted based on the $strategy
+ - 'only_required' only reboots hosts that require it based on info reported from the OS
+ - 'never' never reboots the hosts
+ - 'always' will reboot the host no matter what

 #### Parameters